| Internet-Draft | Mission Security Model | August 2026 |

 The following components are trusted to varying degrees.
 For each: what it must achieve, what it assumes of the others, and how its compromise degrades the guarantees.
 The authoritative security considerations are in the cited profile.¶

 The root of trust.
 It derives the Authority Set, runs the approval event, commits the integrity anchors, and gates issuance on Mission state.
 It must derive faithfully and gate correctly; it assumes the Approver is authenticated and the agent is untrusted.
-Its compromise voids the model: a compromised issuer can mint arbitrary authority.
+Its compromise voids the model (Section 11 names the key-custody statement a deployment publishes for this assumption): a compromised issuer can mint arbitrary authority.
 This is the strongest trust assumption in the suite ([I-D.draft-mcguinness-oauth-mission]).¶

 When cross-domain access is used, a resource-side Authorization Server mints local Mission-bound tokens that the Mission's issuer cannot observe.
 It must mint only within the audience and lifetime the cross-domain grant scopes.
 Its compromise mints arbitrary authority within its own domain under the Mission's name; the damage is bounded by audience scoping, short grant lifetimes, and audit, not by the issuer, which never sees these tokens ([I-D.draft-mcguinness-oauth-mission-cross-domain]).¶

-When the standalone Mission Authority Server binding is used, a service outside the OAuth Authorization Server implements the Mission Issuer role: it must run the approval ceremony faithfully, keep the Mission record and its anchors intact, and serve accurate Mission state, while the deployment's tokens remain ordinary and carry no Mission binding.
-Its compromise is equivalent to Mission Issuer compromise (forged approvals, altered records, false state), with one addition: in this mode the PDP's credential-to-Mission join is the only binding between a presented credential and a Mission, so a compromised Mission Authority Server combined with the PDP's trust in it yields arbitrary attribution of authority to any credential the join accepts ([I-D.draft-mcguinness-mission-authority-server]).¶
+When the standalone Mission Authority Server binding is used, a service outside the OAuth Authorization Server implements the Mission Issuer role, while the deployment's tokens remain ordinary and carry no Mission binding.
+It must run the approval ceremony faithfully, keep the Mission record and its anchors intact, and serve accurate Mission state.
+Its compromise is equivalent to Mission Issuer compromise (forged approvals, altered records, false state), with one addition.
+In this mode the PDP's credential-to-Mission join is the only binding between a presented credential and a Mission, so a compromised Mission Authority Server combined with the PDP's trust in it yields arbitrary attribution of authority to any credential the join accepts.
+Where Mission Join Assertions are used, the PDP's join trust concentrates in one MAS signature, and the MAS may hold introspection credentials at the Authorization Server, a cross-component channel whose compromise forges joins ([I-D.draft-mcguinness-mission-authority-server]).
+Where consuming Authorization Servers redeem its issuance grants ([I-D.draft-mcguinness-oauth-mission-issuance-grant]), a compromised MAS additionally mints authority those servers honor, reaching token issuance across the estate.¶

 Evaluates each action against the Mission and returns a permit or deny.
 It must evaluate faithfully and fail closed; it assumes the inputs the PEP supplies are authentic.
 A compromised PDP can return arbitrary decisions; as with the PEP, evidence detects this after the fact but does not prevent it ([I-D.draft-mcguinness-mission-runtime]).¶